PAM: Welcome, I’m Pam Laricchia from livingjoyfully.ca. And today I’m here with Jessica Kane. Hi, Jessica!

 JESSICA: I love animals, too, but it’s hard to be gone for several weeks at a time.

 PAM: That’s the whole bigger picture of choices, right?
 I mean, that’s something with unschooling that I think when we bring that lifestyle into our family, we have those bigger picture, wider-ranging conversations.
 It’s not all just about, “Are you going to take care of this pet?”

 PAM: It’s so much more about the lifestyle and thinking even from the pet’s point of view and we’re going to be away and we go to mountain races, all that kind of stuff.
 Like all those pieces come into the conversation.

 PAM: That’s so cool.
 Okay.

 JESSICA: Yeah.
 I didn’t even know anything about unschooling.
-I mean, I knew about homeschooling.
-When I was in school and there were people in my area that had homeschooled.
+I mean, I knew about homeschooling when I was in school.
+There were people in my area that had homeschooled.
 They were very religious, which is fine.
-And it was just, they were at home because they want their kids to be raised in that way.
+It was just that they were at home because they want their kids to be raised in that way.
 And that’s fine.
 I never thought about it again and Roisin started school, elementary school and she loved it, loved it.